 2. To continually update my knowledge, skills and techniques as new information evolves within the industry.

 I agree to conform to NCSG’s Code of Ethics during the term of my membership.
-By agreeing to this Code of Ethics, I understand that it is my responsibility to remain abreast of any changes to the Code of Ethics, that my actions and those of my company and employees may be reviewed by a committee of my peers, and that failure to abide by these ethical obligations is a violation of NCSG policy and, in accordance with NCSG’s Ethics Violation Procedure originally adopted October 21, 1989, and subsequently amended, may result in disciplinary action as determined by NCSG or its delegated committee.
-I agree to hold harmless NCSG and its committees from any and all liability resulting from any disciplinary action taken against me.
-I represent and warrant that I am authorized to sign this application, and the information contained herein is true, accurate, and complete.
+By agreeing to this Code of Ethics, I understand that it is my responsibility to remain abreast of any changes to the Code of Ethics, that my actions and those of my company and employees may be reviewed by a committee of my peers, and that failure to abide by these ethical obligations is a violation of NCSG policy and… may result in disciplinary action as determined by NCSG or its delegated committee.
+I agree to hold harmless NCSG and its committees from any and all liability resulting from any disciplinary action taken against me…

-Some of the things covered in the NFI Woodburning Certification exam include:
+Some of the topics covered in the NFI Wood-Burning Specialist Certification include:

 - Heat transfer & house pressure testing